 The process, used since the school's inception, has demonstrated excellent results.
-In 2012, on the state assessment (OAA) Columbus Collegiate was the highest-performing public middle school in Columbus despite serving a higher population of economically disadvantaged students than other Columbus schools in the top tier.
-100 percent of students scored proficient or higher on the 8th grade reading test, higher than the average for students in Columbus City Schools by 38 points.
-100 percent of students scored proficient or higher than the average for students in Columbus City Schools by 47 points.
-90 percent of students scored proficient or higher than the average for students in Columbus City Schools by 47 points.
-90 percent of students in Columbus City Schools by 48 points.
+On the 2012 state assessment (OAA), Columbus Collegiate was the highest-performing public middle school in Columbus despite serving a higher population of economically disadvantaged students than other Columbus schools in the top tier.
+One hundred percent of students scored proficient or higher on the eighth-grade reading test, higher than the average for students in Columbus City Schools by thirty-eight points.
+One hundred percent of students scored proficient or higher on the eighth-grade math test, higher than the average for students in Columbus City Schools by forty-seven points.
+Ninety percent of students scored proficient or higher on the eighth-grade science test, higher than the average for students in Columbus City Schools by forty-seven points.

-The student population at Columbus Collegiate is 70% African-American, 22% Hispanic, and 89% economically disadvantaged.
-The results described above have been achieved with this population and the success is evenly distributed, meaning that students of color and economically disadvantaged students have achieved comparable gains to the population as a whole.
-Such achievement has made Columbus Collegiate one of the most effective charter schools in the nation at bringing low-performing students of color to high levels of academic success.7
+The student population at Columbus Collegiate is 70 percent African-American, 22 percent Hispanic, and 89 percent economically disadvantaged.
+The results described above have been achieved with this population.
+The success is evenly distributed, meaning that students of color and economically disadvantaged students have achieved gains comparable to those of the larger population.
+Such achievement has made Columbus Collegiate one of the most effective charter schools in the nation at bringing low-performing students of color to high levels of academic success.3

 Members of the Founding Board of Columbus Collegiate have studied and evaluated the curricular programs of many high-performing charter schools across the country.
-Without exception, the very highest performing schools serving urban students use an assessment and curricular design program similar to this one.
+Without exception, the very highest-performing schools serving urban students use an assessment and curricular design program similar to this one.

-To accompany this standards-based curriculum planning process, Columbus Collegiate faculty has access to nationally-recognized curricula for use in developing the teaching activities portion of the unit plan.
-These curricula are listed in the subject-specific sections of this narrative.
+To accompany this standards-based curriculum planning process, Columbus Collegiate faculty has access to nationally recognized curricula for use in developing the teaching activities portion of the unit plan.
+These curricula are listed in the subject-specific sections of this document.